achimcc/IBC-Hack-1/README.md

-# NYC Hacker House ink!
-Workshop
+# IBC Hack 1 - ink!
+Smart Contracts in Rust

 ## Download and run the contracts-node: